 An Urgent Care Center is a great place to get help because they usually have extended hours (after hours), doctors to treat common problems, and can see you quickly (usually in less than an hour).
 Urgent Care centers can help you with ear infections, sore throats, urinary tract infections, minor cuts and burns, sprains, and other common health issues.
 Urgent Care can be used for problems your doctor would normally help with.
-Member Services can help you find an Urgent Care center near you.
+Please call Member Services at 1-888-788-4408, TTY/TDY 711 and they can help you find an Urgent Care center near you.